lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * The technology documents will describe if Rule ID is constrained by any alignment

-* When fragmenting in Ack-on-Error or Ack-Always mode, it is expected that the last window (called All-1 window) will not be fully utilised, i.e. there won't be fragments with all FCN values from MAX_WIND_FCN downto 1 and finally All-1.
+* When fragmenting in ACK-on-Error or ACK-Always mode, it is expected that the last window (called All-1 window) will not be fully utilised, i.e. there won't be fragments with all FCN values from MAX_WIND_FCN downto 1 and finally All-1.
   It is worth noting that this document does not mandate that other windows (called All-0 windows) are fully utilised either.
   This document purposely does not specify that All-1 windows use Bitmaps with the same number of bits as All-0 windows do.